Eterlop12400/FS-Project-Portfolio-4/README.md

 ___
 ## Week 3: Checkpoint Two
 This week's focus was on ensuring the core functionality was fully implemented, as well as the design.
 The goal is that a user should be able to navigate the application without external assistance or direction.
 This could be considered a "Beta" version, which will be provided for user testing and feedback.
+___
+## Week 4: Portfolio Project
+This week's focus was on adding some small details and doing some final testing of the project to ensure no errors occur and that the site is working well.
+I will be deploying my project on github pages this week.